SonarSonic/DrawingBotV3/docs/source/pfms.rst

  Fill Size (Adaptive Shapes)

-    Controls the scaling of the shape within the shape available (as defined by the Sampling used e.g. Adaptive, LBG or Voronoi)
+    Controls the scaling of the shape within the shape available (as defined by the Sampling used e.g. Adaptive, LBG or Voronoi).

     :math:`finalRadius = sampleRadius * (fillSize/100)`